thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

+.. _complete_class_definition:

-1.1.8 A complete class definition
+A complete class definition
-'''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''

-Puting it all together, the complete defintiion for the pga widget class is as follows:
+Putting it all together, the following example demonstrates the complete definition for the pga widget class:

 .. code-block:: bash